yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

    - **Note**: If you see **Failed to add delegation to existing subnet** please select any other subnet.
   > **Note**: If you are not able to select any existing subnet then follow the below steps.
    - Select the create new subnet option and enter name as Webappsubnet<inject key="Suffix" />.
 Select Virtual Network address block i.e, 10.0.0.0/16 from the drop down list.
 In the subnet address block enter new address block 10.0.xx.0/23 for the subnet, Make sure it is not overlapping other subnet's address.
-  > **Note**: If the address space is overlapping with other subnets you may need to change the virtual network address block from the drop-down then go with the other virtual network address block i.e, 10.1.0.0/16 or 10.2.0.0/16.
-In the subnet address block enter the address block 10.1.xx.0/23 or 10.2.xx.0/23 according to which address block you have selected.
+  > **Note**: If the address space is overlapping with other subnets you may need to change the virtual network address block from the drop-down then select other virtual network address block i.e, 10.1.0.0/16 or 10.2.0.0/16.
+In the subnet address block enter 10.1.xx.0/23 or 10.2.xx.0/23 according to which address block you have selected.
 Make sure it is not overlapping other subnet's address.

    ![The values specified above are entered into the Network Feature Status dialog.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/newvnet.png "Network Feature Status configuration")